madajczyk/madajczyk.com/content/archive/2020-Current/2026/04/the-agent-did-what/index.md

 title: "The Agent Did What?!"
 date: "2026-04-03"
 tags: ["security", "ai", "agents", "supply-chain", "zkml", "infrastructure"]
 description: "Agent frameworks are npm packages.
-Zero-knowledge proofs are the cryptographic primitive that can create accountability at the action layer — and the performance window is opening."
+Zero-knowledge proofs can be the cryptographic foundation that hold agents  accountable for their actions when something goes wrong."
 imagecredit: Robotic Overlords / Gemini
 ---